 It’s encouraging to know that your efforts are paying off.
 Progress isn't always linear, but you can look for specific signs that you're healing.
 One of the first things you might notice is that your pain becomes less intense or less frequent.
 Another great sign is pain centralization—when pain that has traveled down your leg or arm starts to retreat back toward your spine.
 You’ll also find yourself able to do more with less discomfort, whether that’s standing at the counter to cook dinner or taking a longer walk.
 Research shows that nearly 90% of people improve within six weeks using conservative treatments, which is a powerful reminder that your body is capable of healing.

-Common Myths About Bulging Discs
+Common Myths About Bulging Discs, Busted

 When you're dealing with back pain, it's easy to fall down a rabbit hole of online information.
 Unfortunately, a lot of what you'll find about bulging discs is outdated or just plain wrong.
 These myths can create unnecessary fear and might even steer you away from the treatments that could actually help.
 Let's clear the air and debunk a couple of the most common misconceptions so you can move forward with confidence and a clear plan for your recovery.
 Understanding the truth is the first step toward effective healing.